 (On 9/12) We were the news station, so we found ways for people locally to help.
 Rather than take listener calls, which would have been hours of “this is bad,” we decided to give airtime to resources.
 Blood donations were needed, so the Red Cross came in.
 Food banks.
 Support services.
 Things like that.

-SAMANTHA JAMES (currently evening host at 95.9 The River)
+SAMANTHA JAMES (former evening host at 95.9 The River)

 I was at a Top 40 station in Washington DC Z104 – Our station was located very close to the Pentagon and we knew we had people who could potentially be listening to our station who may have lost loved ones there.
 I was a weekender so I wasn’t on the air on 9/11 but I remember when I came back to the station that first weekend.
 Our playlist had changed substantially.
 We had gone through out list and pulled out any song that could be remotely upsetting to anyone and we played a much more mellow selection some of which were completely off format.
 We had strict instructions to keep all talk to a minimum and although we were a high energy up beat station – our delivery changed immensely.
 We slowly started getting back to what we traditionally played but it took a while.

-CAROL MCGOWAN (currently morning show co-host, 98.3 WCCQ)
+CAROL MCGOWAN (former morning show co-host, 98.3 WCCQ)

 On 9/12, we were back to music but not joking about anything, obviously.
 Was very somber with mentions of blood drives, vigils, etc, and artists reactions and statements.